yugabyte/cassandra-python-driver/README.rst

 A modern, `feature-rich <https://github.com/yugabyte/cassandra-python-driver#features>`_ and highly-tunable Python client library for YugaByte DB's Cassandra compatible YCQL API using Cassandra's binary protocol and Cassandra Query Language v3.

-The driver supports Python Python 3.8 through 3.12.
+The driver supports Python 3.8 through 3.12.

 **Note:** This driver does not support big-endian systems.